 Internal joinery and kitchen fittings

-Repair category 1
+Repair category 2

 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+The kitchen fittings are generally in adequate condition for their age and type, however, dated in style and showing some signs of wear and tear.